arpancodes/mega-course-recommender/README.md

 All the best!

 ### Contributors
-I would like to thank the followinf people for contributing to this project .
+I would like to thank the following people for contributing to this project .

 <table>
 <tr>